Saul Schniderman’s Biography

 Saul directs the Inventory of American Labor Landmarks, a project of the Labor Heritage Foundation.
 The Inventory is a listing of places in the United States that commemorate the history and heritage of America’s workers.
 Included are monuments and memorials, historical markers and murals, labor history tours and museums, famous meeting places and union halls.

 Currently Saul Schniderman is the president of the Library of Congress Professional Guild, AFSCME Local 2910.
-He also serves as president of AFSCME Council 26, the Capital Area Council of Federal Employees.
+He also serves on the executive board of AFSCME Council 20, District of Columbia.